AndreBaltazar8/ablac/docs/language.md

 non-`void`/parameterized signature are rejected.
 The compiler generates one verified drop helper per reachable affine type.
-Direct resources, structural wrappers, nested fields, arrays, and nullable resources therefore clean up recursively at compile time, in LLVM, and in generated C. Replacing an affine field or array element drops the previous value first.
+Direct resources, structural wrappers, nested fields, arrays, and nullable resources therefore clean up recursively at compile time and in LLVM.
+Replacing an affine field or array element drops the previous value first.

 Consuming a field or element clears only that slot and leaves the owner